1829 – Rhys Bramblethorpe is born in Holyhead, Wales. Aloysius Thompson is born in New York, New York.

 1909 – It is agreed that as the town grows and the past is illuminated, the time capsule should be reexamined every five years, in order to preserve the most accurate and complete spirit of Beertown possible.
 To keep the capsule from becoming overfull, a “one in, one out” policy is adopted.
 To celebrate, B&T rolls out a new beer called Quintus (with a gladiator on the label) which is brewed every five years.
 Hotels spring up to accommodate the Time Capsule Day visitors (and, of course, those coming to town just to taste a fresh pint of B&T beer).

-1913 - The first planned, traditional disinterment of the Time Capsule.
+1916 – The 2nd Quinquennial Time Capsule Day Ceremony and the first planned disinterment of the Time Capsule.

 1919 – 18th Amendment passes, making the distribution, manufacture, and sale of alcohol illegal (though possession and consumption of alcohol remained legal).

-1931 - Congressman Fred Soch is born in Beertown.
+1932 – Future U.S. Congressman Fred Soch is born in Beertown.

 1933 – April 7th, the day that the sale of beer once again becomes legal, is celebrated throughout America as “New Beer’s Day.”
 No city marked the occasion with greater cheer than Beertown.